GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/api-client/endpoints/payloads/unknown-event.md

 #### Parameters

-  - ofType: The type of payload the custom fields should be treated as.
+  - `ofType`: The type of payload the custom fields should be treated as.

 #### Returns